HybridSVD-DCSC/Deploying-HybridSVD-for-Web-Based-Restaurant-Recommendations/README.md

 ## 📖 Documentation & User Manuals

-Detailed instructions on how to install, configure, and run each component can be found in the **Manuals** folder.
+Detailed instructions on how to install, configure, and run each component can be found in the **Manuals** file.

 * **